Stonehenge Aotearoa – Better Than The Original Stonehenge?

 Here are some of the main features of Stonehenge NZ.

-Stonehenge NZ is around 30 metres long and 4 metres high and consists of 24 pillars, which are connected by lintels.
+Stonehenge Aotearoa is around 30 metres long and 4 metres high and consists of 24 pillars, which are connected by lintels.

 These are designed to form “doorways”, which act as important seasonal markers in the sky.
 The purpose of Stonehenge is largely navigational and marking the rising and setting points of bright stars helps distinguish the calendar point of the year.